me

 Citation

-If you use this software, then please cite the following paper:
+If you use this software, then please cite one the following two papers.
+The first is recommended for most users:

 BibTeX: